reportmate/reportmate-client-win/README.md

 # ReportMate Windows Client

-ReportMate Client side Windows installer for gathering endpoint telemetry for monitoring dashboard using osquery.
+ReportMate Client side Windows installer for gathering endpoint telemetry for monitoring dashboard using `osquery`.

-## Overview

-ReportMate is a C# .NET 8 application designed to run as a postflight script after Cimian's managed software update process.
-It collects detailed device information using osquery and securely transmits it to the ReportMate API, mirroring the MunkiReport/Munki integration pattern.
+Written in C# .NET 8.
+Designed to run on its own or as a postflight script after Cimian's managed software update process.
+It collects detailed device information using `osquery` and securely transmits it to the ReportMate API.

 ## Directory Structure